20 Differentiated Instruction Strategies and Examples [+ Downloadable List]All Posts

 - Adaptive learning focuses on changing — or "adapting" — learning content for students on an individual basis, particularly with the help of technology.

-👉 Create or log into your teacher account on Prodigy — a free game-based learning platform that delivers differentiated instruction, automatically adjusting questions to accommodate player trouble spots and learning speeds.
-Aligned with curricula across the English-speaking world, it’s loved by more than 90 million students and teachers.
+👉 Create or log into your teacher account on Prodigy — a game-based learning platform that delivers differentiated instruction, automatically adjusting questions to accommodate player trouble spots and learning speeds.
+Aligned with curricula across the English-speaking world, it’s used by more than 90 million students and teachers.